Emersonandrey11/Digital-Guitar-Stompbox/README.md

 # Digital-Guitar-Stompbox
-This is a senior project aiming create real-time digital audio in an embedded system
+This is a senior project aiming create real-time digital audio in an embedded system.
+The project used STM32F407 Discovery Board as MCU, PCM1802 as ADC, PCM5102 as DAC.
+The antialiasing and reconstruction filters was a 5 order Butterworth lowpass filter.

 ## Video Demonstration